 Although every perennial bed, window box or deck planting I design is unique, there are strategies that I always employ, regardless of the size or nature of the job.

 Garden style vs. maintenance needs — as a designer, I’m entrusted with creating gardens that are as lovely to look at as they are sympathetic to my client’s time constraints and desired level of maintenance.
 A garden that requires lots of staking, deadheading and pruning throughout the season is not suitable for someone who has a weekend home, works long hours or wants to enjoy her garden without getting hands dirty.
 If regular maintenance will not be provided (either by me or my client), I select plants that require minimal care.
 So if formal gardens are your thing, be prepared to spend time on the upkeep, or hire someone to do it for you.
 Typically, gardens with a more natural, “unplanned” look will require the least amount of attention.
+If you want a more aesthetically-pleasing garden, you may consider adding a Residential Hardscaping Accent Installation.

 A drip irrigation system is possibly the best investment you can make in your garden.
 It literally pays for itself by conserving water and delivering it exactly where needed — at the base of the plants.
 Overhead watering, whether with a sprinkler or hose, is extremely wasteful and is the least desirable method of irrigation.
 Most of the water evaporates before reaching the ground, and any moisture that remains on the foliage (especially during humid weather) can lead to a host of problems, such as powdery mildew and fungi.
 A drip system is used in conjunction with a timer, delivering water when needed, where needed and in the appropriate amounts depending on the time of year.
+And if you notice that the sprinklers aren’t working as before, you may contact a sprinkler repairs specialist to fix it for you.

 Plan big, plant small — in an ideal world you will be able to design and install your garden, in its entirety, right away.
 For most of us (myself included), the cost of doing so is prohibitive.
 Nevertheless, I strongly encourage you to design your whole garden now, and plant it over time.
 When the garden is ultimately completed the result will be unified and cohesive.
 Whenever a client expresses concerns about the cost of creating a garden I stress the importance of having a master plan, even if it has to be implemented in stages.
 The same holds true for the do-it-yourself gardener.
 And if you are new to gardening, “planting small” allows you to test your skills slowly and avoid costly mistakes.